muxsinyusuf/myproject/README.md

 newVideoForm Event Listener: An event listener is added to the new video submission form to call handleFormSubmit() when the form is submitted.

 Initial Display: The script starts by calling displayRecordings() to initially show the list of recordings without any search filters.

+# How to use
+To use this web application, you'll need to have a local server running at http://localhost:3000 that handles API requests for class recordings.
+The API endpoints should be set up to support GET, POST, PUT, and DELETE methods for managing recordings.

+The web application provides a form to add new class recordings.
+When you submit the form, the recording is added to the API, and the list of recordings is updated accordingly.
+Each recording is displayed with its title, description, date, time, and a link to watch the video.
+There is also a "Delete" button for each recording that allows you to remove the recording from the API and update the displayed list.

+Additionally, the application supports updating existing recordings.
+When you click the "Update" button for a specific recording, a form will appear where you can enter the updated details for that recording.
+Upon submission, the video is updated in the API, and the displayed list is refreshed to reflect the changes.

+Make sure to include the necessary HTML elements for the form and the list of recordings in your web page, and ensure that the script is properly loaded.
+The displayRecordings() function will handle displaying the recordings on the page.

+Please note that this code assumes you have already set up a backend server and API to handle the data operations for class recordings.
+If you haven't done that, this code won't work as expected.
+Also, consider implementing security measures like authentication and authorization for the API if the application is meant for production use.